What is Group Dynamics?

 Group dynamics refers to the psychological processes and behaviors that occur within and between groups.
 This field examines how individuals behave differently in groups compared to when alone, how groups make decisions, develop norms, handle conflict, and influence their members.
 Understanding group dynamics is essential for anyone working in teams, leading organizations, or simply navigating social situations.

 Kurt Lewin, who coined the term in 1939, emphasized that groups are more than the sum of their parts—they have emergent properties that arise from the interactions among members.
 His field theory proposed that behavior is a function of both the person and their environment, with group dynamics representing a powerful environmental force.
+The field overlaps heavily with social psychology, which studies how the presence and expectations of others shape what we think, feel, and do.

 Why Group Dynamics Matter